RamGI55/GameDevKnowledge/Computer_Sciences/OperationSystem/Fundamental OS Concepts.md

 Trade off the protection of the process

+###### Process is not the same as Programme!
+> *We emphasise that a program by itself is not a process.
+A program is a passive entity, such as a file containing a list of instructions stored on disk (often called an executable file).
+In contrast, a process is an active entity, with a program counter specifying the next instruction to execute and a set of associated resources.*
+> *- 3.1 process concept, Operating System Concepts 10th edition, 2018.*

 ### Process Creation
+Use `fork()` or `CreateProcess()`

 The parent -> issues the pid (int) -> `pid = fork()`

 -> if `pid = 0 (child) ` -> exec() - > exit ()